ycorcos1/whisper-app/README.md

 - Check API quotas in provider consoles
 - Reduce request frequency

+**Translation errors**

+- Verify OpenAI API key is active
+- Check internet connection
+- Translation cache expires after 1 hour
+- Supported languages: English, Spanish, French, Italian

+**BloomFilter warnings**

+- These are internal Firebase SDK warnings
+- Do not affect app functionality
+- Safe to ignore - not related to your code

 ## ❓FAQ

 - Do I need your private credentials?
 No. Create your own Firebase project and fill `.env` using the Web App config.